 Boss BCB-60 Deluxe Pedal Board and Case

 A lightweight pedalboard, Boss BCB-60 Deluxe Pedal Board with case allows you to play your heart’s desire anytime and anywhere.
-With onboard compact pedals and effects, surely, you’ll be able to truck it anywhere.
+With onboard compact pedals and effects, surely, you’ll be able to track it anywhere.

-In addition, it has a versatile design with padded interior that allows you to use both compact and twin pedals unlike other pedalboards in this price range.
+In addition, it has a versatile design with a padded interior that allows you to use both compact and twin pedals unlike other pedalboards in this price range.

-Exterior is tough enough — made of molded resin — to withstand powerful impact.
+The exterior is tough enough — made of molded resin — to withstand powerful impact.
 It has an AC adapter onboard that is capable of powering up to seven devices and includes all cabling necessary.

 Included in your purchase are the PSC-series AC adaptor, spare insert, pre-cut insert, 8-pin parallel DC chord, three L-L long cables, five L-L short cables, and the manual.

 - Hinges detached so you can use it with ease

 - Everything is secured and in place with thumbscrews